LyallDavis23/MCA-2025/README.md

 # \[Music Curation and Analytics 2025/26\]
 <!-- Version 1.0 -->
-\[The theme i have chosen for my dataset is the genre of post-rock.
-I decided this to be my theme as I am interested in the genre and other adjacent genres and can find arrangements and scores for songs that I listen to that I can encorporate into my portfolio.
-I will aim to encorporate bands such as Godspeed You!
-Black Emperor, Swans, and Mogwai, among others that I deem fitting when working on my folio.
+\[The theme i have chosen for my dataset is the genre of Jazz.
+I decided to use this as my theme as I can easily find scores and lead sheets of pieces of music I am somewhat familiar with and the artists whose music I will use have readily available websites and Wikipedia pages where I can access basic information.
+To find notated sheet music I will use websites such as MuseScore for this portfolio.

-Challenges faced when working with music and music-related data
+Challenges faced when working with music and music-related data.

+Jazz music is often prepared with a lead sheet or arrangement depending on the size of the group of performers.
+However, many performances and recordings have